 New Utrecht High School

-Once famed as the school in “Welcome Back, Kotter”, more than three decades later New Utrecht High School in Bensonhurst housed 3,200 students and had reached its physical limits.
-To increase capacity, we designed a new 25,300 sf, two-story addition that extended the L-shaped building into a square.
+Famed as the school in the 1975 TV sitcom “Welcome Back, Kotter,” New Utrecht High School in Bensonhurst had reached its physical limits with 3,200 students.
+To increase capacity, we designed a new 25,300sf, two-story addition that reshaped the L-shaped building into a square.

-Commissioned under our term contract with the SCA, the new structure created a much larger cafeteria to replace the existing refectory and kitchen, added new classrooms, provided air conditioning for the auditorium, and modernized building systems.
+Commissioned under our term contract with the NYC School Construction Authority, the new structure created a 700-seat cafeteria to replace the existing refectory and kitchen, added new classrooms, provided air conditioning for the auditorium, and modernized building systems.
+Construction cost was approximately $26 million.

 The school also gained a new entrance.
-The existing building and the addition were conjoined by a new corridor to create a “main street” inside the school.
-Our design incorporates the exterior wall of the original building as one side of the new corridor.
+A new corridor between the existing building and our addition creates an internal “main street”.
+The exterior wall of the original building efficiently became one side of the new corridor.

 Field measurement ensured a proper integration of the old and new.
-A cost-effective program resulted from extensive meetings with the principal, her staff, and SCA representatives.
+A cost-effective program resulted from extensive meetings with the principal, her staff, and SCA representatives – not to mention the very engaged local School Board.
 Our field representatives remained on the site throughout construction to monitor construction accuracy and quality.

 Photos: © Brian Rose